 Assembly Operations May Not Yield a “Substantial Transformation” under Energizer

-Energizer’s gist is that assembly operations which fail to change the name, character or use of the constituent parts means they retain their initial origin, despite their incorporation in a finished product.
+Energizer’s gist is that assembly operations which fail to change the name, the character or use of the constituent parts.
+Means they retain their initial origin despite their incorporation in a finished product.
 U.S. Customs and Border Protection, which advocated for this restrictive approach, has begun applying it in administrative rulings.
 Thus, in Ruling HQ H280619, the components of a network tap failed to undergo substantial transformation, for government procurement purposes, through an assembly operation.

 More recently, in Ruling N301213 (Nov.
 3, 2018), CBP extended the Energizer reasoning to general country of origin determinations.
-It concluded that assembling a tape drive housing with an incorporated tape drive in the Netherlands or Germany did not constitute a substantial transformation, and that the origin of the tape drive, China, applied to the entire assembly.
+It concluded that assembling a tape drive housing with an incorporated tape drive in the Netherlands or Germany did not constitute a substantial transformation.
+The origin of the tape drive, China, applied to the entire assembly.

 Energizer Overrides NAFTA Marking Rules

 Nevertheless, CBP applied the substantial transformation test, as filtered through Energizer, to determine origin for duty-assessment purposes.
-It concluded that “the production process performed in Mexico is mere simple assembly and the foreign subassemblies are not substantially transformed.
+“The production process performed in Mexico is assembly.
+Foreign subassemblies not substantially transformed.
 As the assembly of the Chinese parts into a motor in Mexico does not result in a substantial transformation of the Chinese parts, the motor remains a product of China.”